MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-ticketed-provisioning.md

     :::image type="content" source="media/entitlement-management-servicenow-integration/entitlement-management-custom-extension-behavior.png" alt-text="Screenshot of entitlement management custom extension behavior actions tab." lightbox="media/entitlement-management-servicenow-integration/entitlement-management-custom-extension-behavior.png":::
 1. Select **Launch and wait** in the **Extension Configuration** which will pause the associated access package action until after the Logic App linked to the extension completes its task, and a resume action is sent by the admin to continue the process.
 For more information on this process, see:  [Configuring custom extensions that pause entitlement management processes](entitlement-management-logic-apps-integration.md#configuring-custom-extensions-that-pause-entitlement-management-processes).

-1. In the **Details** tab, choose No in the "*Create new logic App*" field as the Logic App has already been created in the previous steps.
-However, you need to provide the Azure subscription and resource group details, along with the Logic App name.
+1. In the **Details** tab, choose Yes in the "*Create new logic App*" field.
+Add a name for the Logic App, along with the subscription, and resource group, where you're putting it.
     :::image type="content" source="media/entitlement-management-servicenow-integration/entitlement-management-custom-extension-details.png" alt-text="Screenshot of the entitlement management  custom extension details tab." lightbox="media/entitlement-management-servicenow-integration/entitlement-management-custom-extension-details.png":::
-1. In **Review and Create**, review the summary of your custom extension and make sure the details for your Logic App call-out are correct.
-Then select **Create**.
+1. In **Review and Create**, review the summary of your custom extension and make sure the details for your Logic App, and it's call-out, are correct.
+After reviewing these details, select **Create**.

 1. This custom extension to the linked Logic App now appears in your Custom Extensions tab under Catalogs.
 You're able to call on this in access package policies.